Encrypted .BAK files by ransomware

 • Symptoms: modified extension, unreadable file, ransom note, possible corruption.

 • Impact on recovery: depends on the encryption, file size, and backup status.
-An encrypted .BAK file without a clean copy can be irreversible.
+A .BAK file encrypted without a clean copy may be irreversible.